webdna/commerce-bundles/README.md

 ## Example

-Display bundle products and quantities.
+Display a list of products and quantities that make up the bundle.

 ```twig
 {% for id,qty in bundle.getQtys() %}